MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide.md

     ![Create new guide button](media/create-guide-folders.PNG "Create new guide button")

 3. Go to the folder that you want to save the guide in.
-You can use the folder breadcrumbs above the **Filter by name** box to navigate the folder structure.
+You can use the folder breadcrumbs above the **Filter by name** box to navigate the folder structure or you can select the **All** tab and navigate the folder structure that way.
+Note that folders never appear on the **Recent** tab.

     > [!NOTE]
     > To learn how to create a folder by using the Guides model-driven app, select **Learn about folders**.